 Have You Been Injured as a Result of a Pharmacist’s Mistake?

 If you have been injured due to a medication error, you may be entitled to monetary compensation.
 As noted above, pharmacists have a duty to ensure the accurate dispensing of medication as well as to provide the proper directions to take medications.
 If a pharmacist fails to live up to this standard, they may be held liable.
-Contact an attorney at the Maryland-based personal injury law firm of Lebowitz & Mzhen, LLC at 410-654-3600 to discuss your case.
+Contact an attorney at the Maryland-based personal injury law firm of Lebowitz & Mzhen Personal Injury Lawyers at 410-654-3600 to discuss your case.
 Calling is free and will not result in any obligation on your part unless we are ultimately able to help you obtain compensation.

 More Blog Posts: